r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Intel/README.txt

 and those have been moved to sub-directory Old.

-The 2024.2.0 version of ifx has hardcoded liinks to the 2024.1.0 version of the C libraries, so a ln -s 2024.2.0 2024.1.0 in the 'oneapi/compiler' directory was needed.
+The 2024.2.0 version of ifx had hardcoded liinks to the 2024.1.0 version of the C libraries, so a ln -s 2024.2.0 2024.1.0 in the 'oneapi/compiler' directory was needed.